Mercury-Redstone 4: Aftermath

-Substantial controversy ensued, as Grissom reported although he had not pulled the manual trigger, the hatch had blown prematurely.
+Grissom stated that he did not blow the hatch.
+However a rumor started circulating that Grissom had intentionally blown the hatch prematurely.
 An independent technical review of the incident between August and October 1961 raised doubts regarding the theory that Grissom had blown the hatch and was responsible for the loss of the spacecraft.
-There is strong evidence that the Astronaut Office did not accept Grissom's guilt in the fact that he was maintained in the prime rotation spot for future flights, commanding the first Gemini flight, and the first planned Apollo flight.
+The Astronaut Office likely believed Grissom, since it maintained Grissom in the prime rotation spot for future flights, for example as the commander of the first Gemini flight, and the first planned Apollo flight.

 Three Mercury flights later, Astronaut Wally Schirra manually blew Sigma 7s hatch after recovery when his spacecraft was on the deck of the recovery ship, in a deliberate attempt to dispel the rumor that Grissom might have blown the capsule's hatch deliberately.
 As anticipated, the kickback from the manual trigger left Schirra with a visible injury to his right hand.
 Grissom was uninjured when he exited the spacecraft, as documented by his postflight physical.
 This strongly supports his assertion that he did not accidentally hit the trigger, since in that case he would have been even more likely to injure himself.

 In a 1965 interview, Grissom said that he believed the external release lanyard came loose, triggering the hatch release.
 On the Liberty Bell 7, this release lanyard was held in place by only one screw.
 This theory was accepted by Guenter Wendt, the Pad Leader for most early American crewed spaceflights.

 During a launch simulation on Apollo 1 in 1967, the combination of a cabin fire and an inward-opening hatch contributed to the death of Grissom, as well as that of the astronauts Ed White and Roger B. Chaffee in a launch-pad fire.
-Use of an explosive hatch had been rejected following the discovery by engineers that, in fact, an explosive egress system on a spacecraft could inadvertently fire without being triggered.
+Use of an explosive hatch had been rejected following the discovery by engineers that an explosive egress system on a spacecraft could inadvertently fire without being triggered.
 Following the Apollo fire, Block II Apollo spacecraft were equipped with rapid-opening systems.

 In 2021, analysis of video of the recovery suggested that static electricity may have caused the premature detonation of the hatch bolts.
 Helicopters are known to build up a charge of static electricity due to the rotors moving through the air.
 Marine Corps Lt.
 John Reinhard, the crewman aboard the helicopter who used a set of shears containing explosive charges to snip off the antenna on the floating spacecraft (to allow the helicopter to go lower) reported that "when I touched the antenna there was an arc, and both cutters fired.
 At the same time, the hatch came off.
 It could be that some static charge set [the hatch] off."